-Perspective taking is the process of putting your own point of view aside so that you can consider how someone else may think or feel about something.
+Perspective taking is the ability to look beyond your own point of view, so that you can consider how someone else may think or feel about something.

 To do this successfully, you must have some understanding of others’ thoughts, feelings, motivations, and intentions.
 You must also have some background information about the other person or be able to make some smart guesses about their background and or how they experience the world.